-If you want to take on an apprentice or upskill your existing staff, but aren’t sure where to start, City of Wolverhampton College can help!
+If you want to hire an apprentice or upskill your staff but aren’t sure how, we can help.

-We are one of the largest apprenticeship providers in the country, working with more than 700 employers each year, including multi-nationals such as the BBC and RBSL.
-Our apprenticeships start throughout the year and with a number of high calibre applicants looking for an apprenticeship right now we can help you find the perfect fit for your team.
+We are one of the country’s major apprenticeship providers, working with over 700 firms each year, including multi-nationals like the BBC and RBSL.
+Our apprenticeships begin all year, and with a large number of qualified applicants seeking for work right now, we can assist you in finding the ideal candidate for your team.

-Apprentices earn while they learn, gaining valuable skills and knowledge in a specific job role, giving business the chance to train new staff in the skills they need.
+Apprentices earn while they learn, gaining valuable skills and knowledge in a specific job role, giving businesses the chance to train new staff in the skills they need.

 Apprenticeships are available to anyone over the age of 16 and can be used to train new staff or upskill current employees.

 Apprenticeships provide real, measurable business benefits:

 - Better productivity: An impressive 96% of employers who take on an apprentice report benefits to their organisation, and estimate each apprentice increases their company’s productivity by £214 per week.